 The V-Series started in 2004 with the CTS-V, which packed a 5.7-liter LS6 V-8 mated to a 6-speed Tremec manual transmission.
 The CTS-V borrowed its powertrain from the outgoing C5 Chevrolet Corvette Z06.
 Next came the XLR-V and STS-V. The ATS-V rolled out in 2016 and ends production this year.
 The limited-production 2019 CT6-V was announced last year and quickly sold out, and order banks are now open for the 2020 model year.

 The ATS-V’s twin-turbo V-6 engine produced 464 horsepower and 445 pound feet of torque through a manual or automatic transmission.
 You could order your ATS-V in coupe and sedan form.
 These numbers may make the new CTS-V seem underpowered, though the new car offers an AWD option and new technology such as Super Cruise.

 Time will tell how the new V-Series will perform, and we’re hopeful that the prototypes rolled out at the Detroit Grand Prix will take us by surprise.

-The 2020 Cadillac CT4 will be available for ordering later this year.
-Production will take place at GM’s Lansing Grand River facility in Michigan.
+Production of the CT4 is taking place at GM’s Lansing Grand River facility in Michigan.